M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 21b active-X
+Version 9.8 Revision 22 active-X

-21b has A change in lzw module in info.gsb
+Some optimizations.
+Also some demo modules added to info.gsb

 The fist time you run the interpreter do this in M2000 console: dir appdir$